This user report informs you why OSRAM is managing its contracts with Shareflex Contract by Portal Systems since 2011.

-In the initial phase of the project, around 1200 contract folders and around 5000 documents were managed in the system of the more than 100-year-old company.
+In the initial phase of the project, the more than 100-year-old company had about 1200 contract folders and more than 5000 documents in its system.
 And right from the start, a good 300 users used the contract management system Shareflex Contract.
 Following the worldwide roll-out, there are now about 1000 users.
 Frank Merbecks: “We already had a SharePoint farm in-house for other applications.
 Thus, the effort for integrating into the existing IT system was manageable”.

 The contract management expert regards the worldwide availability, the short search time and the simplicity of the search as the main advantages of Shareflex Contract.
 An improvement in customer satisfaction is noticeable if the system also supports contract development, for example via an electronic workflow.
 Frank Merbecks: “We were able to optimise the processes exactly as we originally planned.
 In collaboration with the Portal Systems team, we are now focusing on system-supported contract development and audit-proof archiving”.

 Frank Merbecks states: “Especially for the contract managers at OSRAM, the effort was definitely worth it.
 We can analyze the status of contracts much more quickly than before.
 And the implementation of a template library led to a reduction in the number of requests.
 Since now, sales users are able to download the current templates from the system at any time, without having to make any further enquiries”.